andre-carvalho/TerraMAionic/README.md

 # TerraMAionic
 An exercise using ionic 3

+# Install Ionic

+I used the official instructions to install Ionic in my environment: https://ionicframework.com/docs/intro/installation/

+We should to have npm nodejs to start!

 # The develop project

 I used the official instructions to start the project: https://ionicframework.com/docs/intro/tutorial/